Skip to main contentSkip to main content

 This chart demonstrates the significant difference in axial length growth between children undergoing Ortho-K treatment and those with no treatment.
 This is why we say that Ortho-K can help protect your child’s vision for a lifetime.

-Ortho-K is just one of several effective methods for myopia control.
+Ortho-K is just one of several effective methods for myopia management.
 To help you understand the options, here’s a comparison of the most common treatments:

 Ortho-K for Children in Fayetteville and Beyond